-It goes further to identify what activities must be undertaken in order to achieve the identified outputs,
+It goes further to identify what activities must be undertaken in order to achieve the identified outputs, and what resources are required to undertake the identified activities.
+Figure 5 below, illustrates the backwards planning mechanism of the outcomes approach:

 Figure 1: The Backwards Planning Mechanism of the Outcomes Approach.